saikumarsandra/machinelearning/README.md

 In **unlabeled data**, you don't need to provide the model with any kind of label or solution while the model is being trained.

 In **unsupervised learning**, there are no labels for the training data.
 A machine learning algorithm tries to learn the underlying patterns or distributions that govern the data.

+**Agent:** The piece of software you are training is called an agent.
+It makes decisions in an environment to reach a goal.
+**Environment:** The environment is the surrounding area with which the agent interacts.
+**Reward:** Feedback is given to an agent for each action it takes in a given state.
+This feedback is a numerical reward.
+**Action:** For every state, an agent needs to take an action toward achieving its goal.